 We have always filmed the entire ceremony and reception formalities at every wedding.
 We have never charged extra for these.
 Why?
 Because YOU WANT THIS FOOTAGE.
 You might not realize it now, but in ten or twenty years, you will want to watch ALL of it again, and you’ll be so disappointed if you didn’t get it because your videographer wanted to charge you an extra $500 for the ceremony or the reception formalities.
 So, do you want us to record your letters or gift exchanges?
 Sure!
 Bottom line is this: If we are there and you do something important, we film it.
 If you want the full length edit of your first look with your bridesmaids and brothers and co-workers and distant cousins and...you get the picture...No problem!
 Just let us know and we will put it in the Extended Footage.

 What is extended footage?
 The extended footage is the full length edit of all reception formalities, first looks, and everything else you request prior to the wedding day.
 It’s usually all filmed with two cameras and professional microphones.
-For even more information on why this is such a great addition to your wedding film, see the question on raw footage (coming soon with our Technical FAQs!).

 (Or...What do you do if you get sick on the day of the wedding or get in a wreck on the way?)